 Discipline Comes From Within

 No instructor can give you discipline.
-It's an internal choice you make every time you step on the mats.
+It's an internal choice you make every time you step on the mats—and it's one of the most valuable things training will ever give you.

 Competence Before Confidence